-Free NHS Health Check at Sutton Park Surgery
+Free NHS Health Check for patients aged 40-74 years at Sutton Park Surgery

 The NHS Health Check programme aims to help prevent heart disease, stroke, diabetes and kidney disease.
 Everyone between the ages of 40 and 74, who has not already been diagnosed with one of these conditions, will be invited (once every five years) to have a check to assess their risk of heart disease, stroke, diabetes and kidney disease and will be given support and advice to help them reduce or manage that risk.

 The NHS Health Check consists of a few simple tests that will give you and your GP or health professional a clearer picture of your risk of developing these common conditions.
 For more information please follow the link: What happens at NHS Health Check?